Emergency Plan for Life Safety

 Civil disturbances — Protests, demonstrations, riots, strikes, etc.

 Moreover, when you talk about an emergency or crisis, it does not always have to be life-threatening.
-Sometimes, an emergency occurs because a planned response for the success of the business and the safety of the team may be deemed necessary.
+Sometimes, an emergency occurs because a planned response for the business's success and the team's safety may be deemed necessary.

 -